dborncamp/notes/vcpkg.md

 - `registry` a catalog of ports and versions that a user can install.
 Could be public or local and contains customizations if needed
 - `port file` describes to download, build, install, and package a specific C++ library from source using vcpkg.
 This is the `portfile.cmake` file

-### Ideas
+### Ideas & Concepts

-- _Binary Caching_: allows for the project to take in a binary rather than always build from source.
+- _Binary Caching_: Allows for the project to take in a binary rather than always build from source.
 This could save a lot of time building the target code, but means that every library will need to be built at each release.
 If a binary does not exist, the definition in the port file should describe how to build the code using vcpkg.

-> Do we want to change how we do configration management for common codebase?
-Or keep it so that when we release one thing we update versions of everything?
+> Do we want to change how we do configration management for the common codebase?
+> Or keep it so that when we release one thing we update versions of everything?

-- _Asset Caching_: allows for an "air gapped" install.
+- _Asset Caching_: Allows for an "air gapped" install.
 It basically copies what is in the target repo from an online source and copies it to a local registry.

 - _Overlay Ports_: An overlay port can act as a drop-in replacement for an existing port or as a new port that is otherwise not available in a registry.
 While resolving package names, overlay ports take priority.
 This basically allows us to install things locally and cache locally.
-It also allows us to have an environment that is seperate from others.
+It also allows us to have an environment that is seperate from others when in "Classic Mode".

+- _Features_: A way to selectively add functionality, behavior, and dependencies from a library.
+This could be extremely powerful for building our code and libraries especially with a mix of Clear, CUI, and High code.
+We need to look into this.

 ## Setup